publiccodenet/about/activities/recruitment/company-description.md

 ### How we work

-All of us fundamentally believe that our public organizations using FOSS will result in better public services for everyone and be a better use of taxpayer money.
+All of us fundamentally believe that our public organizations using free and open source software (FOSS) will result in better public services for everyone and be a better use of taxpayer money.
 We do impactful work as part of a mission we believe in.

 We're small, open, flexible and non-hierarchical.
 We act with integrity and compassion towards each other and the broader communities we're a part of.
 We make decisions by rough consensus, and value the diversity of perspectives on our team.